aturner-epcc/uknss-benchmark-ior_mdtest/README.md

 The storage microbenchmarks are intended to measure the performance of the proposed platform storage system (PSS) and quality of service storage system (QSS).

-IOR will be used to measure parallel I/O performance using both the POSIX and MPI-IO apis.
-The specifics of the IOR tests to be performed are in the file called:
+IOR will be used to measure parallel I/O performance using both the POSIX and MPI-IO APIs.
+The specifics of the IOR tests to be performed are in the file named [`README.ior.N10.md`](README.ior.N10.md).

-`README.ior.N10`

-with helper scripts in the file called:

-`inputs.N10`

 mdtest will be used to measure the performance of various metadata operations using MPI to execute the operations and collect the results.
-The specifics of the mdtest tests to be run are in the file called:
+The specifics of the mdtest tests to be run are in the file named [`README.mdtest.N10.md`](README.mdtest.N10.md).

-`README.mdtest.N10`

 Both IOR and mdtest will be employed to measure the performance of  the quality of service capability of the QoS Storage System.
-Both ior and mdtest will be employed to demonstrate QoS.
-The specifics of the QoS tests are in the file called:
+The specifics of the QoS tests are in the file named [`README.QoS.N10.md`](README.QoS.N10.md).

-`README.QoS.N10`

 # 1. Permitted Modifications

 Modifications to the benchmark application code are only permissible to enable correct compilation and execution on the target platform.
 Any modifications must be fully documented (e.g., as a diff or patch file) and reported with the benchmark results.

 # 2. Installing IOR and mdtest